-The holiday season calls upon us to spend, spend, spend, but for many families this just isn’t realistic.
-Here’s how to survive the season on a budget.
+At this time of year, the commercials beckon us to spend, spend, spend, but for many families this just isn’t realistic.
+Here’s how to survive the holiday season on a budget.

-And remember, getting together with friends and families over the holidays are sure-fire ways of making the best of the season.
-So if you are going through a difficult time financially, but you can possibly get together and share the day with others, it’s going to be a better day, The more the merrier; that’s the sort of thing kids remember.”
+5. Gather with others.
+Getting together with friends and families over the holidays are sure-fire ways of making the best of the season.
+So if you are going through a difficult time financially, but you can get together and share the day with others, it’s going to be a better day.
+As Charles Long says, “the more the merrier; that’s the sort of thing kids remember.”

 Adapted from The Parent Report Radio Show.
 Any advice or information contained herein should never be a substitute for professional and/or medical advice, diagnosis and treatment.
 For more information please review Terms of Service.